 The USAF sure had some devious ways to show its strength in the 1950s.

 Lovely and almost naive painting of an EC-121S from the 193rd TEWS (Tactical Electronic Warfare Squadron) Pennsylvania ANG.
 The 193rd operated as we can see here from Korat, Thailand in 1970.
 The unit was part of operation “Commando Buzz”: used in “psy-ops” (psychological operations) supporting the U.S. forces in Vietnam.

 There was nothing naïf in their role.

-“Der Stern von Afrika” is decent and technically quite remarkable movie with the usual so-so story, yet only to watch those rare “Messers”……
+“Der Stern von Afrika” is decent and technically quite remarkable movie with the usual so-so story, yet the be able to watch those rare “Messers”……

-Curiously there seem to be two Yellow 14’s (Marseille’s usual number) in this take, but maybe I’m mistaken.
+Curiously there seem to be two Yellow 14’s (Marseille’s usual number) in this photo.